 01 of 07

 Not all little pirates are lucky enough to be fully outfitted with garb when they hop aboard a ship.
-If your lil' matey is missing some gear and you've already made him an eye patch and built a pretend sword, it's easy enough to finish off the look by making him a pirate hat from a newspaper.
+If your lil' matey is missing some gear and you've already made him or her an eye patch and built a pretend sword, it's easy enough to finish off the look by making him or her a pirate hat from a newspaper.

 To make this pirate hat, you will need a single piece of newspaper and some tape.Continue to 2 of 7 below.